Jeffrey-Sardina/Focl-ir-Tr-chtais/builds/downloads/focloir-trachtais-v1.5-en.md

 #### noise (ainmfhocal): torann<br>
-*Sainmhíniú (ga):* I gcomhthéacs ríomhfhoghlama, an chuid de thacar sonraí atá (i bpáirt go go hiomlán) randamach, agus nach bhfuil comhartha in-fhoghlamtha ann dá bharr sin.
+*Sainmhíniú (ga):* I gcomhthéacs ríomhfhoghlama, an chuid de thacar sonraí atá (i bpáirt nó go hiomlán) randamach, agus nach bhfuil comhartha in-fhoghlamtha inti dá bharr sin.
 <br>
 *Sainmhíniú (en):* In the context of machine learning, the part of a data set that is (partially or fully) random, and that does not contain signal for learning as a result.